Butane Market

 Butane Market Recent Developments

-In July 2023, Synthomer acquired Kraton Performance Polymers, expanding its styrene butadiene latex portfolio and strengthening its global market presence.
+- In July 2023, Synthomer finalized the acquisition of Kraton Performance Polymers, broadening its styrene butadiene latex portfolio and reinforcing its global market presence.
+The deal strengthens both the synthetic latex and performance polymers markets.

-In May 2021, Trinseo partnered with ETB Catalytic Technologies to develop a novel process for producing bio-based 1,3-butadiene from ethanol, aiming to enhance sustainability in butadiene production.
+- In May 2021, Trinseo partnered with ETB Catalytic Technologies to develop a bio-based 1,3-butadiene production process from ethanol.
+This collaboration promotes sustainability in butadiene production while driving growth in the bio-based chemicals and sustainable materials markets.

 Butane Market Segment Analysis

-In this report, the Butane Market has been segmented by Type, Application, End-user, and Geography.
+In this report, the Butane Market has been segmented by Applications, Type, and Geography.

 Butane Market, Segmentation by Type